 2.3.7.7 Interval Metering

-Interval Meters will be installed for all new or upgraded services where the peak Demand is forecast to be 200 kW or greater, or for any Customer wishing to participate in the spot market pass-through pricing.
-Where cellular technology is not effective, a phone line exclusive to NOTL Hydro will be used to retrieve interval meter data.
+The Distribution System Code, as amended from time to time, requires the Distributor to meter Customers of specific load levels with pulse-recording meters, or interval meters, which are interrogated remotely.
+NOTL Hydro, at its sole discretion, will install an interval meter for all new or upgraded services where the peak Demand is forecast to be 50 kW or greater, or for any customer wishing to participate in the spot market pass-through pricing.
+NOTL Hydro may also require such metering on any Customer whose load characteristics may have a significant impact on the Net System Load Shape, or where reasonable access to the meter for the purpose of acquiring metering data may be limited due to location.

+A Customer that requests interval metering shall compensate NOTL Hydro for all incremental costs associated with that meter, including the capital cost of the interval meter, installation costs associated with the interval meter, ongoing maintenance (including allowance for meter failure), verification and re-verification of the meter, installation and ongoing provision of communication line or communication link with the Customer’ s meter, and cost of metering made redundant by the Customer requesting interval metering.
+The communication system utilized for interval meters shall be in accordance with the NOTL Hydro’s requirements.

+Solid-state recorders and/or Electronic Interval Meters installed by NOTL Hydro have provision for remote interrogation.
+When cellular technology is not effective, a phone line exclusive to NOTL Hydro will be used to retrieve Interval Meter Data.
+The Owner will facilitate the provision of a telephone line in the metering cabinet for NOTL Hydro’s metering purposes.
 The phone line will be direct dial voice quality, active 24 hours per day, and energized prior to Meter Installation.
 The Customer will be responsible for the installation and ongoing monthly costs of operating the phone line and meter interrogation.
 The Customer must provide a ½ inch conduit from their telephone room to the meter cabinet regardless of which technology is utilized.
 The communication technology used is at NOTL Hydro’s discretion and may be changed at any time if required.

-Other Customers that request Interval Metering shall compensate NOTL Hydro for all incremental costs associated with that meter, including the capital cost of the Interval Meter, installation costs associated with the Interval Meter, ongoing maintenance (including allowance for meter failure), verification and re-verification of the meter, installation, administration and ongoing provision of communication line or communication link with the Customer's meter, and cost of metering made redundant by the Customer requesting Interval Metering.

 2.3.7.8 Net Metering